eric-pol/homelab-repo/readme.md

 #### Explanation of architecture & workflow of this github
 This is a learning experience for myself to learn the workflow of infrastructure as code.
-Just testing and applying best practices.
+Just reskilling myself in Linux engineering by testing and applying best practices to my homelab.

 # EP2Infra - Home Server Infrastructure
 This repository contains the **Infrastructure as Code (IaC)** configuration for the EP2Infra server.
 It manages Docker containers, system configurations, and service dependencies using **Git**, **Docker Compose**, and **Systemd**.